Gratheon/models-drone-bees/README.md

 # Gratheon / models-drone-bees

 Machine learning microservice for automatic detection and classification of **worker bees and drone bees** in beehive frame images.
-Original work done by as [a project for Machine Learning course in the University of Tartu (2025)](https://github.com/KreeteKuusk/Bee-type-detection-ML2025)
+Original work done as [a project for Machine Learning course in the University of Tartu (2025)](https://github.com/KreeteKuusk/Bee-type-detection-ML2025)

 ## Overview